juniorpayne/nomulus/docs/architecture.md

 include tasks for downloading, processing and uploading BSA data.

+#### Public API (pubapi) service

+The pubapi service provides public-facing API endpoints for external consumers.
+This service handles RDAP (Registration Data Access Protocol) requests and other public data access patterns.
+Requests to the pubapi service are handled by the `PubapiServlet`, which provides all of the endpoints exposed in `PubapiRequestComponent`.

 #### Tools service

 The tools service is responsible for servicing requests from the `nomulus` command line tool, which provides administrative-level functionality for developers and tech support employees of the registry.
-It is thus the least critical of the three services.
+It is thus the least critical of the five services.
 Requests to the tools service are handled by the `ToolsServlet`, which provides all of the endpoints exposed in `ToolsRequestComponent`.
 Some example functionality that this service provides includes the server-side code to update premium lists, run EPP commands from the